ORS-Consulting/ORS-openthermo/docs/Manual.md

 with the liquid **L** and likewise that the new phase **l** is in phase equilibrium with the gas (bulk) **V**.
-While the child phases may physically appear as droplets in the gas phase and bubbles in the liquid phase and have a significant lifetime during settling/buoyant rising, for the calculation purpose they are assumed to form and immediately drop and homogenize in their corresponding bulk phase (actually within each major time step).
+While the child phases may physically appear as droplets in the gas phase and bubbles in the liquid phase and have a significant lifetime during droplet settling/buoyant rising of bubbles, for the calculation purpose they are assumed to form and immediately drop and homogenize in their corresponding bulk phase (actually within each major time step).
 Thus, the droplets will drop immediately into the liquid (bulk), while the vapour (bubbles) will immediately rise into the gas (bulk) phase.